MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 surface is consistent with periodic boundary conditions in :math:`x` and :math:`y`.

+The Fourier surface algorithm implemented in MembraneCurvature follows the standard Fourier descriptor and Fourier surface-model approaches for geometric shape modeling in [CAG2009]_ [JMG1988]_.

+..
+[CAG2009] Rhouma et al., *Fourier method for large scale surface modeling and registration*, Computers & Graphics (2009), doi: `10.1016/j.cag.2009.03.002`_.

+..
+[JMG1988] *Description of molecular surface shape using Fourier descriptors*, Journal of Molecular Graphics (1988), doi: `10.1016/0263-7855(88)85008-2`_.

-The full workflow comprises six steps, where the first four steps build and solve a linear model that reconstructs the height field from plane-wave basis functions.
+The full Fourier surface workflow comprises six steps, where the first four steps build and solve a linear model that reconstructs the height field from plane-wave basis functions.
+The final two steps evaluate the fitted surface and its derivatives analytically on a grid of bin centres.

 2.2.1 Choose Fourier modes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^